ydataai/homebrew-tap/README.md

 The configuration is basically the same provided by Github docs, but instead of use `Runner.Listener` or `./config.sh` you should use `github-runner configure`.
 (basically `./config.sh` script runs `Runner.Listener` under the hood)

-Let's give an example:

-Assuming that you have followed the github doc [Adding self-hosted runners](https://help.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) and you have the `URL` and the `TOKEN`, run the following replacing the values
+As example, assuming that you have followed the github doc [Adding self-hosted runners](https://help.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners) and you have the `URL` and the `TOKEN`, run the following command replacing the values:

 ```bash
 github-runner configure --url <URL> --token <TOKEN>